Code of Ethics & Conduct

 such contact could be the seeking of:

-- educational and career counseling for young performers whose
+- educational and career counselling for young performers whose

 involvement in sport impinges upon their studies

-- sport science advice through the British Association of Sport
+- sports science advice through the British Association of Sport

 and Exercise Sciences (BASES)